noyoo/noyoo/README.md

   </p>

   <h3>What are your skills?</h3>
-  <p>Well, when it comes to programming, I use C, C++, JavaScript, HTML, CSS and MATLAB on an almost daily basis.
-Apart from that I have a very good knowledge of SOLIDWORKS and Siemens NX.
-I am currently learning Altium Designer</p>
+  <p>Well, in the world of mechatronics, flexibility is crucial.
+When it comes to programming, I use C, C++, JavaScript, HTML, CSS and MATLAB on an almost daily basis.
+Apart from that I have a very good knowledge of SOLIDWORKS Siemens NX and Altium Designer.</p>

   <h3>Okay, how can I reach you?</h3>
   <p>Just click the icon!</p>